Fall of Enugu: Background

 The Biafran 53 Brigade under Colonel Alexander Madiebo, the newly appointed head of the Biafran Army, was tasked with defending Enugu, but the unit had been exhausted by previous engagements and was unable to call upon reinforcements.
 In an attempt to bolster the city's defence, Ojukwu ordered all able-bodied men mobilised.
 Approximately 10,000 arrived in the capital.
 Aside from a handful of dane guns in their possession, the men were unarmed and the Biafran administration struggled to feed them.
 According to Madiebo, Ojukwu intended to equip them with machetes and move them through Eke from where they would swarm federal troops at Abor.
 Madiebo doubted the plan's feasibility.
+The volunteers were ultimately dispersed by Nigerian artillery.

 In contrast to the motley defenders of Biafra's capital, the troops tasked with attacking Enugu were from the 1st Division, which was the most experienced force in the Nigerian Army.
 It included large numbers of World War II veterans.
 Overall, Danjuma was given charge of six full battalions and 2,000 troops as reinforcements, which he organised into one additional battalion with the remaining 1,000 troops held in reserve.
 Feeling that the divisional headquarters at Makurdi was too distant and out of touch with the situation, Danjuma ignored orders dispatched from there and instead gathered his officers at his brigade headquarters to design an offensive.
 He devised a plan whereby Nigerian forces would advance along a broad front, thus making it more difficult for the Biafrans to block them along major roads as had happened up to that point.
 He then went to Makurdi to inform divisional commander General Mohammed Shuwa of the plan.